jeffellingham/bookFlix-client/README.md

 ## Features

 - Created with React framework.
+- User can:
+  - Create an account
+  - Update or delete their account
+  - View data on 75+ movies based on books, and search by name or filter by genre
+  - Add their favorite movies to a favorites list
+  - Add movies they haven't seen to a watchlist
-- Connected to a NoSQL MongoDB database I built and restricted with a CORS policy.
+- Connected to a MongoDB database I built and restricted with a CORS policy.
-  - You can view the backend code I wrote in Express in [this repository](https://github.com/jeffellingham/bookFlix_api).
+  - You can view the backend code I wrote in Express/Node.js in [this repository](https://github.com/jeffellingham/bookFlix_api).
-- Used the [Parcel](https://parceljs.org/) bundler/build tool, .
+- Used the [Parcel](https://parceljs.org/) bundler/build tool.
 - Partially styled with the help of [React-Bootstrap](https://react-bootstrap.github.io/).

 ## Link to app